deadlyvipers/dojo_rules/introduction.md

-hello dojo my name is Burak, i like your work
+hello dojo my name is Burak, i like your work Ruby Ruby Ruby